willow-cdc/willow-cdc.github.io/src/pages/case-study.md

 <figure>
   <img src="/img/case-study/4.3-nodejs_v2.png" class="diagram" alt="Image demonstrating that data flows from Kafka into the NodeJS app then into the sink cache."/>
-  <figcaption>Figure 4.6: Data flows from Kafka into our Willow Adapter (the NodeJS Application) then into the sink cache</figcaption>
+  <figcaption>Figure 4.6: Data flows from Kafka into our Willow Adapter then into the sink cache</figcaption>
 </figure>

 ### 4.4 - PostgreSQL